 The Pattern of Dashavatara:

-If you see closely, you would find that there is a pattern in the 10 incarnations of Lord Vishnu.
+If you look closely, you will find a pattern in the 10 incarnations of Lord Vishnu.
 The four avatars happened in Satya Yuga, three in Treta Yuga, two in Dvapara Yuga (if we assume Balarama is an avatar of Lord Vishnu), and one would happen in Kali Yuga.
 The number of incarnations has decreased by one in each Yuga.
-Also, the first four incarnations are associated with animals (part-animal, part-human), but the later incarnations are completely human.
+Also, the first four incarnations are associated with animals (part-animal, part-human), but the later incarnations are entirely human.

-When Lord Vishnu Incarnates, Does He Himself Come on the Earth, or are Dashavatara His Clones?
+When Lord Vishnu Incarnates, Does He Himself Come on the Earth, or are the Dashavatara His Clones?

 There are some contradictions in the scriptures about this.
 Some Puranas say that he himself comes to the Earth.
-But then how could two of his avatars be present on Earth at the same time?
-If we see in the Ramayana and Mahabharata, that Lord Parashurama was not only present but played an active role.
-Also, per the Bhavishya Purana when Kalki Avatar would come, Lord Parashurama would train him.
+But then, how could two of his avatars be present on Earth simultaneously?
+In the Ramayana and Mahabharata, Lord Parashurama was not only present but also played an active role.
+Also, Lord Parashurama would train him per the Bhavishya Purana when Kalki Avatar would come.

-Lord Vishnu is lord of many universes.
+Lord Vishnu is the lord of many universes.
 There could be millions of planets like Earth in different universes.
-So I think it is convenient for him to send his messengers everywhere rather than coming himself.
+So I think it is convenient for him to send his messengers everywhere rather than to come himself.

 Birth Places of the 10 Avatars of Lord Vishnu: